iainquayle/birch/specification.md

 if x == 1 then x else y
 ```

-### Match
+### Pattern Match

-There isn't a `match` expression yet, but there likely will be.
+Pattern matching also makes use of functions.
+The syntax for which is not fully set yet

 ## Blocks

 Blocks are a list of statements culminating in an expression.
+The syntax for assignment may change a little.

 ```
 _ =
-    x = 1;
+    x := 1;
-    y = 2;
+    y: i32 = 2;
-    x + 1
+    x * y + 1
-;
 ```

-Currently, statements are separated by semicolons; however, this will likely change to be less verbose.

 ## Scoping

 Everything is an expression except for assignments.
-Even blocks culminate with an expression, which serves as the return value.

 ```
 _ = (